Plymouth River Complex, 156 Ward St, Hingham, MA 02043, USA

 This property used to be known as the Schirmer Farm.
 It is all town-owned, but jurisdiction is divided among the School, Selectmen, Recreation and Conservation departments.
 Along the trails, you’ll see at least one old stone wall.

-In earlier times, this land was within the region of the Wampanoag and Massachuseuk (or Massachusett) Native American tribes.
+In earlier times, this land was within the region of the Massachuseuk (or Massachusett) Native American tribe.

 Spring turkey and fall deer bow hunting are allowed, by Special Permit only, through the Hingham Conservation Commission.